 This helps you stay focused on a specific area and site and makes sharing and dividing the workload amongst team members easier.

-- What your business sell
+- What your business sells

 - The problems you resolve for your customers